s1db/2021-THI-Internship/Meetings/meeting_01.md

 - Started work on the copeland meta search.
 - Went through models from CP course week 4.

+### FRI 25th June 2021
+- Worked on the copeland script
 ## Copeland Method
 - Each agent ranks candidates in order of preference.
 - We now define 2 situations in pairwise comparisons: